jmalaverri/metafactsGenerator/README.md

 * rules.csv: This files contains AMIE+ logical rules.

 * metafacts.pkl.gz: This file contains the input data.
+It was created from the files stored in csv_files folder.

 * Create a folder 'results'.
 In this folder will be saved the outputs produced by the algorithm.